 County: Menifee, Morgan, Lawrence, Johnson (KY) / Wayne, Lincoln (WV)

-One of the hardest hit areas was the town of West Liberty, KY in Morgan County.
+One of the hardest-hit areas was the town of West Liberty, KY, in Morgan County.
 Every building in the downtown area suffered some degree of damage.

-A very interesting statement found in the March 2012 Storm Data Publication: “In the aftermath, a few residents around Charleston, including the Kanawha County community of Tornado, found paper envelopes, cancelled checks, and pictures around their property, that had fallen from the sky.
+A very interesting statement was found in the March 2012 Storm Data Publication: “In the aftermath, a few residents around Charleston, including the Kanawha County community of Tornado, found paper envelopes, canceled checks, and pictures around their property, that had fallen from the sky.
 The items were from the West Liberty, Kentucky vicinity.”

-Items from West Liberty, KY were found 120+ miles away in Charleston, WV.
-And I double-checked….Tornado, WV is a real place!
+Items from West Liberty, KY, were found 120+ miles away in Charleston, WV.
+And I double-checked…Tornado, WV, is a real place!

 This tornado was a part of a large outbreak that occurred March 2-3, 2012.
 There were at least 70 confirmed tornadoes.
 Two were rated EF4.